 Today I’ll add another small advantage that goes hand and hand with the last which is…

 The sense that you are truly connected to a place and the people who you call your neighbors.

 It was also home to lower income UNC (University of North Carolina) workers that in recent years has transformed itself into a vibrant progressive community proud of its economic and cultural diversity.

 Needless to say it’s a safe, cosmopolitan place but also a place where people value community and helping others.

-And believe me Carrboro, NC is a great place to get to know your neighbors while getting some of the best local produce you can find anywhere.
+And believe me Carrboro NC is a great place to get to know your neighbors while getting some of the best local produce you can find anywhere.

 Downtown Carrboro is a nice mix of old and new with some really wonderful little restaurants and cool shops.

 Carrboro also has a very active arts and culture community and there is always something going on.

 Young families will also appreciate the Carrboro/Chapel Hill public school system which is one of the best in North Carolina and nearby educational opportunities for all ages in general are outstanding.

-That's it for today!
-I’ll see you next week as we continue our journey around the Research Triangle to the Best Places To Relocate Or Retire in North Carolina.
+I’ll see you next week as we continue our journey around the Research Triangle to the Piedmont best places to live in North Carolina.

-|Bob Bencivenga is a professional site locator and location analyst for major corporations and has been researching the growth of NC and SC to find the Best Places to Retire or Relocate that are still affordable.
+Robert Bencivenga is a professional site locator and location analyst for major corporations.
+Robert researches the growth of NC and SC to find the Best Places to Retire or Relocate that are still affordable.